-At the center of Shaw’s first solo show in Calgary are three para-fictional short films: Quickeners (2014), Liminals (2017), and I Can See Forever (2018), the latter of which is making its Canadian installation premiere.
-This trilogy of thematically entangled works present marginalized societies of the future and their engagement in transcendental activities as potential tools towards evolution.
-Spiritual, subcultural, and scientific systems of belief and their accompanying ideologies crystalize around the abilities and limitations of the human form while Shaw’s amplified use of aural and visual effects aspires to incite similar phenomenological responses from the viewer.
+At the center of Shaw’s exhibition are three para-fictional short films: Quickeners (2014), Liminals (2017), and I Can See Forever (2018), the latter of which is making its Canadian installation premiere at Esker Foundation.
+This trilogy of thematically entangled works presents marginalized societies of the future and their engagement in transcendental activities as potential tools towards evolution.

-In addition to the three films, Shaw’s series Towards Universal Pattern Recognition presents found archival photos of people in various states of religious, mystical, or technological rapture under custom-machined prismatic acrylic.
-The resulting kaleidoscopic repetition and distortion of the image explicitly illustrates that the subject is experiencing a phenomenon that is skewing their perception of reality.
-In applying an optical device most commonly associated with filmic representations of psychedelic experience to documentary recordings of altered states, the works ask one to consider a universality to all transcendental experience: spiritual, hedonistic, technological, and otherwise.
+The central film trilogy is complemented by Shaw’s photographic series Towards Universal Pattern Recognition.
+These works present found archival photos in which the subjects are in the throes of various states of religious, mystical, or technological rapture.
+Framed under custom-machined prismatic acrylic, the images are distorted and repeated through a kaleidoscopic effect; an allusion to the skewed perception of reality the subject is experiencing.
+In applying an optical device most commonly associated with filmic representations of psychedelic experience to documentary recordings of altered states, the works ask one to consider the universality of all transcendental experiences: religious, hedonistic, technological, and otherwise.

 Jeremy Shaw (b.
 1977, Vancouver, currently resides in Berlin) works in a variety of media to explore altered states and the cultural and scientific practices that aspire to map transcendental experience.
 Often combining and amplifying strategies of vérité filmmaking, conceptual art, music video, esoteric and scientific research, Shaw’s works create a post-documentary space in which disparate belief-systems and histories are thrown into an interpretive limbo.